-Prospective applicants must review the eligibility and application information below, and are also strongly encouraged to review the information about both the NeuroTech training program and Mind, Brain, Computation and Technology program to determine which would be most relevant.
-NeuroTech applicants may also apply to the Mind, Brain, Computation and Technology program, if desired.
+Prospective applicants should review the eligibility and application information below, and are also strongly encouraged to review the information about both the NeuroTech training program and Mind, Brain, Computation and Technology program to determine which would be most relevant.

 The NeuroTech training program accepts applications from Stanford students in the first or second years of their PhD program.
 Preferential consideration will be given first-year students, but second-year students are also welcome and encouraged to apply.
 Applicants must be students in a technical department or program (e.g., Applied Physics, BioEngineering, Chemical Engineering, Computer Science, Electrical Engineering, Material Sciences and Engineering, Mechanical Engineering, Physics or Statistics).
 If you have any questions about your eligibility for the NeuroTech training program, please do not hesitate to contact email@example.com.

 One of the primary goals of the NeuroTech training program is to support diversity among researchers in the neurosciences.
 We welcome all interested students to apply, and particularly encourage women, underrepresented minorities, veterans and those with disabilities to submit an application.

 Applicants may be members of any Stanford laboratory, however their primary research focus must be in neurotechnology — developing or applying cutting-edge technology to produce an advance in experimental neuroscience.

 We are happy to give feedback to rotating students who would like to apply to the NeuroTech program in spring of 2022 and want to know whether the research focus they are considering would qualify.
 If you would like such feedback, please send a one-paragraph explanation of how your research in the given lab would produce an advance in experimental neuroscience to firstname.lastname@example.org.